Teyras/MT/text/chapters/210_scheduling_problem_categorization.md

 Scheduling is the problem of assigning work units (jobs) to execution units (worker machines in our case).
 Every job has a processing set -- a set of machines that are capable of processing it.
-There are various subproblems with different requirements on the worker machines, processing set restrictions and other characteristics.
+There are variants of the problem with different requirements on the worker machines, processing set restrictions and other characteristics.

 In this section, we list the subcategories of the scheduling problem that were studied in previous work.
 The categories are based on whether the problem is